gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 Hmm...
 It seems that nothing incredible has improved in our style.
 There is just more text, still in plain html style.
-This is because Django does not handle linking css and javascript files, which are supposed to make our webpage prettier, traditionally.
+This is because Django does not handle linking css and javascript files traditionally, which are supposed to make our webpage prettier.
 So lets focus on making the _index.html_ work for now, and we will apply the same fixes to other pages later.

-In order to fix this issue, we need to change the `<link>` and `<script>` tags that link to local files.
+In order to fix this issue, we need to change the `<link>` and `<script>` html tags that link to local css and javascript files.
-Simply, we need to add `{% static %}` Jinja tags to the sources.
-Also we do not need to change those directed towards online files.
+Simply, we need to add `{% static %}` Jinja tag to the sources.
+We do not need to change those directed towards online files, since they do not 'link' local static files.

 For example here are before and after (we apply changes) versions of these tags:

 - Before: